mlr-archive/old-website/_posts/2017-03-09-Being-successful-on-Kaggle-using-mlr.md

 Good machine learning models not only work on the data they were trained on, but also on test data that was not used for training the model.
 Everytime you use data to make any kind of decision (like feature or model selection, hyperparameter tuning, ...), the data becomes less valuable for the test case.
-So if you always use the kaggle leaderboard for testing, you might overfit it and lose many ranks once the private leaderboard is revealed.
+So if you always use the public leaderboard for testing, you might overfit it and lose many ranks once the private leaderboard is revealed.
 A better approach is the use of a validation scheme on the train data: